Super Mario 64: Rumors, conspiracy theories, and glitches

-In the years since the game's release, players have used glitches to reach previously unreachable parts of the game, including, in 2014, a coin not meant to be collected.
-Speedrun techniques include the Lakitu skip, a glitch that disables the long dialogue by Lakitu about camera tutorials; the Bob-omb clip, performed by Mario strategically picking up a Bob-omb to clip through walls; and the backwards long jump glitch, which involves the player performing a repetitive move, the "backwards long jump", for Mario to ascend the endless stairs to the final level ahead of schedule; the latter was patched in the 1997 Shindō re-release.
-The Super Mario 3D All-Stars re-release also patched this as it was based on the Shindō version.
+In the years since the game's release, players have used glitches to reach previously unreachable parts of the game, including, in 2014, a coin not possible to be collected in ordinary play.
+Speedrun techniques include the Lakitu skip, a glitch that disables a dialog box explaining camera movement; the Bob-omb clip, which uses a glitch in a Bob-omb's explosion animation to clip through walls; and the backwards long jump glitch, which involves the player performing a repetitive move, the "backwards long jump" (BLJ), allowing Mario to reach very high speed values and has numerous applications in speedrunning; the latter was patched in the Rumble Pak re-release in 1997 as well as all Japanese re-releases on the Virtual Console and Nintendo Switch Online, alongside the Super Mario 3D All-Stars re-release (with the 3D All-Stars version being based on the Rumble Pak version's codebase).
 In 2013, YouTuber Vinesauce posted a compilation of various corruptions of the game, replicated with a program named naughty.
 Another YouTuber, Pannenkoek2012, creates highly technical and analytical videos of Super Mario 64 glitches and mechanics, which have been covered many times by the video game press.
+The game has also inspired challenges that attempt to beat it with certain restrictions, such as not being able to press the A button, requiring deep understanding about the game's mechanics and bugs.
+In May 2024, a player named Marbler managed to beat the entire game without pressing the A button.